Semantic Search & Knowledge Graph: How Google Understands Meaning

 Example: “Can you buy a car without a license?”
 Before BERT, Google might have delivered pages about buying cars in general.
 After BERT, it understands that the negation “without a license” is the core of the question and delivers specific legal information.

-Important Clarification: Contrary to many claims in the SEO scene, MUM is NOT active for general ranking.
+MUM (Multitask Unified Model, 2021) is 1,000 times more powerful than BERT and understands text, images, and videos multilingually.
+Important clarification: MUM is NOT active for general ranking.
 Google uses MUM only for specific applications, such as for COVID vaccine searches or Google Lens.
-For normal SEO, MUM is (as of now) not relevant.
+Google first introduced MUM at Google I/O 2021.

-For SEO, this changes everything.
-Traditional metrics like “position in SERPs” lose meaning when every search result page is dynamically generated.
+For SEO, Gemini 3 changes the rules: Traditional metrics like “position in SERPs” lose meaning when search result pages are dynamically generated.
 Instead, “visibility in the AI-generated answer” becomes the new currency.
-The challenge: To be cited as a source when Gemini 3 synthesizes its answers.
+The challenge: Being cited as a source when Gemini 3 synthesizes its answers.
 The opportunity: Content with unique insights is recognized as authoritative and prominently linked.

 Practical Tip: Since December 2025, Google has been testing a seamless transition from AI Overviews into AI Mode.
-This means: More and more users are landing automatically in KI-generated answers.
-If you don’t appear there as a source, you lose visibility – regardless of classical rankings.
+Those who don’t appear as a source there lose visibility – regardless of classical rankings.
+How this transition works technically is explained in my article AI Overviews: From Query Fan-Out to Rendered DOM.

 The Knowledge Graph: Google’s Knowledge Base Explained